 Top Resources for Entrepreneurs Starting a Business in Dubai

-In this guide, we will explore the most essential resources to help you set up and grow your business in Dubai.
+In this guide, we explore essential resources to set up a business in Dubai, covering everything from government support to virtual offices, funding support, and legal compliance.

 Table of Contents

-• Dubai Department of Economy and Tourism (DET): DET handles business licensing and registration for mainland companies.
-It provides guidelines on business structures, legal requirements, and trade regulations.
+• Dubai Department of Economy and Tourism (DET): This UAE government body oversees initial approval, submitted documents, and business licensing for mainland companies.
+It outlines business structures, legal steps, and registration processes.

 • Dubai Multi Commodities Centre (DMCC)